dhdaines/playa/README.md

 does everything that everybody wants it to do, and we probably don't need another one.
-It is not recommended that you use this library for anything at all, but if you were going to use it for something, it would be specifically one of these things and nothing else:
+It is not recommended that you use this library for anything at all, but if you were going to use it for something, it might be one of these things, which you may currently be doing with pdfminer.six, for instance:

-1. Accessing the document catalog, page tree, structure tree, outline, content streams, cross-reference table, XObjects, fonts, annotations, and other low-level PDF metadata.
+1. Accessing the document catalog, page tree, structure tree, outline, content streams, cross-reference table, XObjects, fonts, images, annotations, and other low-level PDF metadata.
 2. Obtaining the absolute position and attributes of every character, line, path, and image in every page of a PDF.